cu/silicon/README.md

 * A quite-usuable mobile layout
 * Built-in documentation
 * No-frills UI
-* No big frameworks, just a few small dependencies
+* No big frameworks, just a few smallish dependencies

 For the rationale on why this was created and paper-thin justifications on certain design decisions, see [DESIGN.md](./DESIGN.md).